M4GNV5/PtrsStuff/README.md

 	operator sizeof this; //same as 'get length' operator foreach in this; //iterate over the list (yields index, value, &value)

-	operator this => any; //use a list as an input for an algorithm expression operator val => this; //use a list as an output for an algorithm expression

 	add(values...); //add values to the list
 	removeAt(index); //removes value at 'index' and returns it remove(value, compare = (a, b) -> a == b); //removes the first occurence of 'value' from the list